Trollywood

 Trollywood is the informal name for a film production facility in Trollhättan, Sweden.
 Movies shot there include Fucking Åmål (distributed in English-speaking countries as Show Me Love), Dancer in the Dark, Manderlay and Dogville.
 The movie studio Film i Väst centered there produces about half of the Swedish full-length films.
+The name is a play on Hollywood, Los Angeles.

+Trollhättan has hosted the annual Trollywood Animation Festival since 2016.